Using the Revaulter CLI

 --format rawsign#

 Submit a signing request for approval.
-The CLI always pre-hashes the message with SHA-256 client-side, so only the 32-byte digest is sent to the server — the raw message is never transmitted.
+The CLI derives the bytes sent to the browser from the selected signing algorithm:

 revaulter-cli sign [flags]| Flag | Short | Required | Description |